pinkshrub/OnlineWebFun_Lectures/week4/lecture3.md

  ```
  - In "normal" languages (including Python), the program breaks if you try to call upon a variable that isn't yet set.
  - Oh no not so with Javascript!
- - JS 'hoists' all variable declarations to the very very top of the file.
+ - JS "hoists" all variable declarations to the very very top of the file.
  ```js
  var x; 	//implicitly and invisibly occurs